mattmaniak/fiflo/docs/WORKFLOW.md

 ## Branches
 Everything happens on three branches:
-- stable (main branch),
+- master,
-- develop,
+- hotfix,
-- hotfix.
+- develop.

 ## Branches description && merging
 Everything connected with the development, tests etc. happens on the "develop"